story-squad/tricktionary-be/trex/docs/tricktionary/modules/handletimesync.md

 ▸ **default**(`io`: *any*, `socket`: *any*, `lobbies`: *any*, `seconds`: *number*): *Promise*<void\>

-Allow the current host to synchronize timers
+emit ("synchronize", seconds) to all *connected* players; excluding the current host

 #### Parameters: